clydebarrow/esphome-docs-hugo/content/components/libretiny.md

 {{< note >}}
 Support for the LibreTiny platform is still in development and there could be issues or missing components.

-Please report any issues on [LibreTiny GitHub ](https://github.com/kuba2k2/libretiny).
+Please report any issues on [LibreTiny GitHub](https://github.com/kuba2k2/libretiny).

 {{< /note >}}
 ## Getting Started